Tora1024/Angular-4-First-Example/README.md

-# CryptoMonitor
+# Angular 4 First Example

-A simple angular example, taking an API for analyze cryptocurrencies
+A simple angular example, simulating a store with items and their descriptions